MicrosoftDocs/win32/desktop-src/WmiSdk/noncomputational-counter-types.md

 The **FilesToBeIndexed** property in the [**Win32\_PerfRawData\_ContentIndex\_IndexingService**](https://msdn.microsoft.com/library/dn750765) class is an example of the **PERF\_COUNTER\_RAWCOUNT** counter type.
 It contains a count of files that have not been indexed.

-Counter types are designated by the constant defined in Winperf.h—located in the Microsoft Windows Software Development Kit (SDK).
+Counter types are designated by the constant defined in Winperf.h located in the Microsoft Windows Software Development Kit (SDK).
 The following table lists the noncomputational counter types that are provided.